adyxax/www/content/blog/miscellaneous/nginx-ldap.md

 ---
 title: "LDAP auth with nginx"
-linkTitle: "LDAP auth with nginx"
 date: 2018-03-05
-description: >
-  LDAP auth with nginx
+description: How to setup LDAP authentication with nginx
+tags:
+  - nginx
 ---

+## How to

 {{< highlight sh >}}
 ldap_server ldap {